dionenak/DynamicTopicModel-DTM/README.md

 inspecting their profiles, in order to confirm that they were indeed bots.
 Next, we removed html and urls, stopwords, found bigrams and lemmatized.
 Lastly, we saved as pickle files what we would need further in our analysis.
+- TopicCoh_LDA: includes the computation of two topic coherence measurements for a range of topics numbers- Cv and Umass.
+We separated each timeslice and implemented LDA on each, in order for us to find the most suitable number of topics and go on with our analysis.